-Former Fed Chief Paul Volcker, inflation tamer, dies at 92
+Former Fed Chief Paul Volcker, inflation slayer, dies at 92

 Volcker was appointed Fed chairman by a Democratic president, Jimmy Carter, and then reappointed by a Republican, Ronald Reagan.
 He was only a few months into the job when on Oct.
 6, 1979, he announced a 1-point rise in the discount interest rate to an all-time high of 12 percent.

 Other borrowing costs followed and the prime rate climbed to a record 20.5 percent by May 1981.
-Unemployment rose to 11 percent and the country was steeped in economic malaise.
+Unemployment rose to double digits and the country was steeped in economic malaise.
 Yet between 1980 and 1983, inflation fell from nearly 15 percent to less than 3 percent.

 Volcker’s inflation-slaying action spurred massive protests, with farmers blockading the Fed’s headquarters with tractors, and builders famously mailing him a wooden 2x4 to show their lumber was no longer needed.
 One U.S. senator demanded that he take his “boot off the neck of the economy.”